-The electromagnetic calorimeter (ECal) will provide the trigger for data acquisition and will also be used for electron identification during the data analysis.
+The electromagnetic calorimeter (ECal) will provide the trigger for data acquisition and will be used for electron identification during the data analysis.
 The ECal will be positioned after the analyzing dipole magnet and will cover the full acceptance region of the silicon tracker.
-The energy of electrons of interest will be in the range 0.5-5.5 GeV.
-The ECal modules must have sufficient radiation lengths to absorb the full energy of these scattered electrons.

-The calorimeter will consist of two parts, beam-up and beam-down (see Figure 4.4.1).
-The gap between upper and lower halves is necessary to avoid the beam electrons, as well as those which have radiated in the target and the bremsstrahlung photons they have produced.
+It will consist of two parts, beam-up and beam-down.
+Each part will cover ~1200 cm2 area.
+The gap between upper and lower parts, ~15mrad as seen from the target location, is necessary to avoid the beam electrons, as well as those that have radiated in the target and the bremsstrahlung photons they have produced.